 But even among future industrial giants, Alf was a bit different.
 He went on to pretty much invent the 1800s version of the word polymath, by living it.

 For those unfamiliar with the word, a polymath was perhaps named after a mathematician named Polly.
 Or a parrot.
 Or neither.
-I’m not sure, I’m a millennial, the internet was my Latin teacher.
+I’m not sure, I’m a millennial, and the internet was my Latin teacher.

 Anyway, the list of Alf’s accomplishments is almost too much to believe.